jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I look at the stars.
 They have names.
 They teach us things.

-That night I remembered.
-So when cold season came, the stories proved true.
+Soon the Hunter-Star rose, the stories told us cold season was near.
 Our hides kept us warm.
 Our dried food kept us fed.
-Hunter-Star rose, just as Elder said.

-Next season I went out on a foraging party.
+When the Hunter-Star fell, warm returned.
+I was strong enough to go with the foraging party.
 I saw Giving Tree.
 It had no fruit.
 Too early.
 We kept walking.
 We gathered roots.
 We gathered reeds.
 We kept walking to someplace new.

 And we saw something new.